CSCfi/csc-user-guide/docs/computing/overview.md

     The login nodes can be used for compiling, moving data and **light** pre- and postprocessing.
     **Light** means that these **one-core-jobs**
     should finish in **minutes** and require **a few GiB** of memory at maximum.
-    All other (including interactive) tasks are to be done using the [batch job system](running/getting-started.md).
+    All other tasks are to be done in the compute nodes using the [batch job system](running/getting-started.md).
 Programs not adhering to these rules will be terminated without warning.
+Note that compute nodes can be used also [interactively](running/interactive-usage.md)